mikey-7x/Project-Synapse-Real-Time-Brainwave-Decoder-with-Android/README.md

 ---

+### 🛑 Disclaimer

+This is not a medical device.
+It’s an experimental research tool for signal processing and brain-computer interface (BCI) exploration.

+---

+### 📜 License

+This repository is released under a **custom license** for **educational and academic use only**.

+- 🚫 Commercial use or resale of any part (code, circuit, models, diagrams) is strictly prohibited.
+- ✅ Use in college/university research, projects, and learning is permitted.
+- 📩 Contact the author for special permissions or collaboration.

+See the full [LICENSE](./LICENSE) file for details.

+© 2025 Yogesh R. Chauhan.
+All rights reserved.

+---

 ### ☕Auther

 Made with ❤️ by **[mikey-7x](https://github.com/mikey-7x)** For research & educational use only.🚀🔥

 [other repository](https://github.com/mikey-7x?tab=repositories)

----

-### 🛑 Disclaimer

-This is not a medical device.
-It’s an experimental research tool for signal processing and brain-computer interface (BCI) exploration.